NativePHP

 NativePHP will:

 1. Create the appdata folder - where this is created depends which platform you're developing on.
-It is named according to your nativephp.app_id config value (which is based on the NATIVEPHP_APP_ID env variable).
+In development, it is named according to your APP_NAME.

-If you change your app_id, a new appdata folder may need to be created and all of these steps will need to run again.
+If you change your APP_NAME, a new appdata folder will be created.
 No previous files will be deleted.

 #